ngx-formly/ngx-formly/demo/src/app/guides/introduction.md

 })
 export class AppModule { }
 ```
 The forRoot() call is required at the application's root level.
-The forRoot() method accept a config argumment where you can pass extra config, register a custom field type, wrapper and validation.
+The forRoot() method accept a config argument where you can pass extra config, register a custom field type, wrapper and validation.

 2. add `<formly-form>` inside the `form` tag to your `AppComponent` template: